Fred Elliott: Storylines

-A year after the death of his first wife Sybil, Fred became romantically involved with Kathleen Gutteridge (Elizabeth Rider), an employee in the old shop, and she became pregnant but rejected Fred's proposal of marriage, feeling too young to be tied down.
-Kathleen agreed to allow Fred's sister, Beryl Peacock (Anny Tobin) and her husband, Sam, to adopt her baby boy, and they raised Ashley, never telling him of his true parentage.
-In 1999, Fred let slip to Audrey Roberts (Sue Nicholls) that Ashley is actually his son, and Beryl confirmed it.
+A year after the death of his first wife Sybil, Fred becomes romantically involved with Kathleen Gutteridge (Elizabeth Rider), an employee in the old shop.
+She becomes pregnant but rejects Fred's subsequent proposal of marriage, stating that she feels too young to be tied down.
+Kathleen agrees to allow Fred's sister, Beryl Peacock (Anny Tobin) and her husband, Sam, to adopt her baby boy, and the couple subsequently raise Ashley whilst keeping his true parantage a secret.
+In 1999, Fred lets it slip to Audrey Roberts (Sue Nicholls) that Ashley is actually his son, and Beryl confirms it.

-Fred married Maureen Holdsworth (Sherrie Hewson) in 1997, but she quickly tired of his overbearing nature and his plans for their future, and she left him a week after the wedding.
-Fred then married barmaid Eve Sykes (Melanie Kilburn) in 2001, and he bought the Rovers Return Inn for her to work in.
-However, it transpired that Eve had never divorced her first husband, Ray, leaving Fred alone again.
+Fred marries Maureen Holdsworth (Sherrie Hewson) in 1997, but she quickly grows tired of his overbearing nature and his plans for their future, and she leaves him a week after the wedding.
+Fred then marries barmaid Eve Sykes (Melanie Kilburn) in 2001, and buys the Rovers Return Inn for her to work in.
+However, it transpires that Eve had never divorced her first husband, Ray, leaving Fred alone again.

-In 2004, Fred fell out with his friend Mike Baldwin (Johnny Briggs) when Mike had an affair with Fred's girlfriend Penny King.
-Fred was further embittered towards Mike after he introduced Fred to Stacy Hilton, who conned him by pretending to be from Thailand.
-During a game of poker, Mike used Fred's feelings against him and exploited the no-limit rule to win his butcher's shop.
-The men were finally reconciled when Mike agreed to let Fred keep the business.
+In 2004, Fred falls out with his friend Mike Baldwin (Johnny Briggs) when Fred discovers that Mike has been having an affair with Fred's girlfriend Penny King (Pauline Fleming).
+Fred becomes further embittered towards Mike after he introduces Fred to Stacy Hilton (Casey-Lee Jolleys), who cons him by pretending to be from Thailand.
+During a game of poker, Mike uses Fred's feelings against him and exploited the no-limit rule to win Fred's butcher's shop.
+The men finally reconcile when Mike agrees to let Fred keep the business.

-Following a brief courtship, Bev Unwin (Susie Blake) accepted a proposal from Fred in 2006, and they planned to marry in October.
-Intending to retire to the country, Fred sold the Rovers Return to Steve McDonald (Simon Gregson).
-On the wedding day, Fred left the church to talk to Audrey, as she had recently admitted her feelings for him, despite having previously declined a wedding proposal from him.
-After a discussion in which Fred asserted his love and commitment to marrying Bev, he left for the church but collapsed and died of a massive stroke in the hallway of Audrey's house.
+Following a brief courtship, Bev Unwin (Susie Blake) accepts a marriage proposal from Fred in 2006, and they plan to marry in October.
+Intending to retire to the country, Fred sells the Rovers Return to Steve McDonald (Simon Gregson).
+On the wedding day, Fred leaves the church to talk to Audrey, as she recently admitted her feelings for him, despite having previously declined a wedding proposal from him.
+After a discussion with Audrey, in which Fred asserts his love and commitment to marrying Bev, he leaves for the church but collapses and dies of a massive stroke in the hallway of Audrey's house.